redhat-microservices/quick_swarm_camel-test/README.md

     oc logs <name of pod>

-You can also use the fabric8 web console to manage the running pods, and view logs and much more.
+You can also use the OpenShift web console to manage the running pods, and view logs and much more.

 ## Access services using a web browser